-Since we launched the site in January 2006, we’ve compiled an extensive collection of resources.
+Since we launched in January 2006, we’ve compiled an extensive collection of resources.
 Please use this media center to full advantage for your own reporting.

-Should you want more information on a particular issue, denier or organization, and cannot find it here, please feel free to contact us at brendan [at] desmogblog [dot] com.
+Should you want more information on a particular issue, denier or organization, and cannot find it here, please feel free to contact us at editor [at] desmogblog [dot] com.

 As always, we’re happy to receive tips from our readers.
 Please submit those to editor [at] desmogblog [dot] com.
 Spin is everywhere, and it’s clouding climate science and confusing the public.
 Help us in our mission for sound reporting on climate science.
 After all, you can’t spin Mother Nature.

 DeSmog exists to clear the PR pollution that is clouding the science on climate change.
 An overwhelming majority of the world’s climate scientists agree that the globe is warming and that the indiscriminate burning of fossil fuels is to blame.
 We know that the risks are incalculable and, increasingly, we understand that the solutions are affordable and wise choices for many reasons.

 A database of individuals, organizations, “think” tanks, PR pros and corporations actively involved in clouding the science on climate change.

 Here is a review by Science magazine that looked at 928 abstracts, published in refereed scientific journals between 1993 and 2003, and listed in the ISI database with the keywords “climate change.”
 Not one of these studies disagreed with consensus view on climate change.